 One of the greatest advantages of starting your own home-based business is that unlike other business ventures where multiple owners or partners may be involved, your ability to control where and how you start is your own.

 Some of the businesses I started had goals of someday growing the business into a larger company with many employees.
-However, growing a business takes time and a lot of effort and it’s important on the front-end to understand all the aspects of running the business first.
+However, growing a business takes time and a lot of effort.
+It’s important on the front-end to understand all the aspects of running the business first.
 Starting small in relation to your financial commitments, time and effort, selling and marketing your business is a great way to test the feasibility of your venture.
 Versus spending large amounts of money up front to find your business does not have the scale to reach its potential.

 Dream big but start small, and understand all the different nuances that your business will require before you commit significant amounts of time and financial resources.

 Marketing and Sales

 A great idea is a start, but if you’re the only one that knows about it it’s unlikely you’re going to make any money.
 Understanding where your customers are located and how and why their buying is the first step in marketing your product.
 Knowing how you will reach them is the second step.
 Most businesses fail because although they understand who their marketing too, they are unsure how to reach those customers.
 Taking time to understand your marketing and sales channels for the sale of your product or service is an important part of starting a business.

-Will you use social media like Facebook, Twitter or Google+.
+Will you use social media like Facebook, Twitter or Google Adwords.
 Will you run print advertising or television ads, or like my real estate ventures will networking with other real estate agents be your primary marketing channel.
 One good way of initially assessing what your sales and marketing needs will be is to look at what your competition is doing.